- Home |

 Our specialist will take some measurements which are called periodontal charting or pocket measurements.

-In fact, you'll likely be placed on a periodontal maintenance cleaning schedule, returning for regular cleanings every three to four months versus the standard cleanings every six month .
+In fact, you'll likely be placed on a periodontal maintenance cleaning schedule, returning for regular clean-ups every three to four months versus the standard clean-ups every six months .

 Teeth scaling and root planing do tend to make the gums swollen and tender.
 Regular scaling procedure avoids future build-up of bacteria filled plaque under the gum line, which helps in averting dental complications.
 Side effect can also raise teeth's sensitivity to cold and hot food.
 Inadequate scaling exposes roots after the gums begin to shrink, resulting in bleeding of the gums.

 Our Gum specialist will schedule another visit to see how your gums have healed and measure the depth of your pockets.
 If they have beccome deeper, more treatment may be needed.